US sending $400 million in military aid to Ukraine

 The aid comes as Moscow this week claimed full control of Ukraine’s Luhansk province in the Donbas, but Ukrainian officials say their troops still control a small part of the province and fierce fighting continues in several villages.

 The defense official said that the eight High Mobility Artillery Rocket Systems, or HIMARS, that were previously sent are still being used by Ukraine forces in the fight.
-And this will give them four more to help hit Russian command and control nodes, logistics capabilities and other systems that are further back behind the battlefront.
-The official spoke on condition of anonymity to discuss details not yet made public.
+This will give them four more to help hit Russian command and control nodes, logistics capabilities and other systems that are further back behind the battlefront.
+A senior military official said at least 100 Ukrainian troops have been trained on the HIMARs.
+Both officials spoke on condition of anonymity to discuss details not yet made public.

+Russia in recent days has launched dozens of missiles across Ukraine and pinned down Ukrainian forces with continuous long-range fire for sometimes hours at a time.
+The U.S. military official said that 10 to 15 Russian battalion tactical groups are in the Donbas region, but that Russia has sustained significant losses in the recent fighting and may have to pause to reorganize and reset equipment.
+There are between 800 to 1,000 troops in a battalion tactical group.

 The latest aid is the 15th package of military weapons and equipment transferred to Ukraine from Defense Department stocks since last August.
 In addition to the HIMARS, the U.S. will also send 1,000 rounds of 155 millimeter artillery which has an increased precision capability that also will help Ukraine hit specific targets.
 The package also will include three tactical vehicles, counter battery radar systems, spare parts and other equipment.